LogtalkDotOrg/logtalk3/coding/kate/NOTES.md

 entities and the programming examples) are indented using tabs (a common setting is a tab width equivalent to 4 spaces); you may set the tab width on the editor preference panel.

+Note that you will either need to choose a theme that highlights all relevant syntax elements (e.g. Vim dark) or play with the style settings for Logtalk source files.
+The default theme doesn't highlight e.g. directives.